-The Company tests intangible assets for impairment whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
+The Company assesses intangible assets for impairment annually and whenever events or changes in circumstances indicate the carrying amount may not be recoverable.
 When the Company determines intangible assets may be impaired, the Company uses techniques including discounted expected future cash flows, to measure fair value.
-There were no such triggering events or changes in circumstances as of December 31, 2021 and 2020.
+There were no such triggering events or changes in circumstances as of December 31, 2022 and 2021.